 By examining this list, it is obvious that the product role is therefore not only about process.
 Don’t get me wrong, having an effective process that helps the product team to plan and the dev team to deliver can be a huge success factor.
 But it is rarely enough.
 When you have teams of highly-trained, highly-intelligent people all working on complex items at the same time, you need a combination of vision, motivation, communication, transparency, co-operation, confidence and belief to make it work.

 There is a set of soft skills that the best product people have.
 But the good news is that a large part of these are not traits that you are born with, they are traits that can be learned.
 The first step is to be aware of what is required, the next step is to analyse which traits or skills you have and which are lacking.
+Visit our website to know more.
 The last step is to identify how any gaps can be filled and there are resources everywhere these days to help you do that.

 The Psychology of Working With People